mahmoud16h/React-Redux-Solitaire/README.md

 yarn dev - will run the dev server with hot reloading

-yarn test-and-watch - runs tests and watches files for any changes

 yarn build - produces build/ folder which should be used for production

-yarn start - runs the server.js file which serves the build package to local host 3001.
+yarn start - runs the server.js file which serves the build package to local host 3001 through express.

 The project can also be found on the link below, as it's been uploaded to Heroku: https://pacific-ridge-20860.herokuapp.com/